rushabhhalmare09/JAVA_CODE/JAVA_INTERIEW_PREP.md

   - thenAccept method argument is Consumer which takes input
   - thenRun method argument is Runnable which only runs
   - CompletableFuture has no control of tasks while they are running in the executor.
 So cancel method just sets returned value as Exceptional.

+**StampedLock**: -
+  - Better alternative for ReadWriteLock.
+  - It does optimistic reads so works faster only on less contended operations.
+  - Not re-entrant

+**@Contended**: -
+  For fields shared within same cache line and if only 1 field in it is volatile, then for multiple threads, the cache line will be flushed and will be updated.
+Thus use of cache is of no use.
+To fix this, set the field to hot field by using @Contented so that JVM can pad the field so that it takes entire cache line and is not shared with other fields.